Table of Contents

 - Identifying supporters: To understand who is likely to vote for you

-- Voter ID: To get more information on voters in your lists for better targeting and segmentation
+- Voter identification: To get more information on voters in your lists for better targeting and segmentation

 - Persuasion efforts: When the voter is on the fence, and you want to swing their vote.

 The initial stages of canvassing involve identifying supporters and gathering their information.
-The latter two objectives are trickier and more complex.
+The latter two objectives are more challenging and complex.

 So, how effective is political canvassing with GOTV efforts vs. persuasion efforts?